Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 Brown Leaf Tips

-Brown edges or tips usually indicate low humidity, too much direct sunlight, or uneven watering.
+Dry brown edges often appear when indoor moisture levels fluctuate too much, a common issue shared by several plants in these peace lily brown leaf care guides.
 If leaves are dry and crispy, try increasing humidity or moving the plant away from hot, sunny spots.

 Spots or Leaf Discoloration